Plenyx/PlenBotLogUploader/README.md

 To update the bot you need to overwrite the previous executable.

 ## Uninstall/Reinstall
-To fully remove all the saved settings in the registry, use the enclosed "ResetSettings.reg" file in the release tab.
+To remove all application settings, remove the "PlenBotLogUploader.exe.config" file located in the directory of the executable.

 To remove all the saved logs, remove the "logs.csv" file located in the directory of the executable.